What Is A WOWGR?

 One of the questions that we get asked the most in terms of cask investment is: what is a WOWGR and do I need one in order to buy a cask?

-Firstly, the term ‘a WOWGR’ does not really make sense.
-This is because a WOWGR is not something that you obtain.
-WOWGR stands for Warehousekeepers and Owners of Warehoused Goods Regulations.
-As such, the WOWGR is a register that revenue traders must be accepted onto.
-When you are accepted onto the register you receive a certificate.
+WOWGR is short for Warehousekeepers and Owners of Warehoused Goods Regulations 1999; until March 3 2025 WOWGR was a register that all revenue traders had to be accepted onto in order to own whisky held in duty suspense.
+When you are accepted onto the register you receive a certificate that states which part of the regulations you are covered by—for example a “warehousekeeper” is different from an “owner of warehoused goods.”
 Therefore, the question you should be asking is, technically, do I need to be accepted onto the WOWGR register in order to buy a cask?

 Do I Need A WOWGR To Get A Delivery Order?

-When you buy a cask you should receive a delivery order.
+When you buy a cask you will usually receive a delivery order (or some other equivalent, the important thing is it is from the warehouse not your broker/dealer).
 The delivery order ensures that ownership of the cask is transferred into your name at the warehouse where the cask is stored and not just at the company that sold you the cask.
-You do not need to be WOWGR registered in order to own a cask with a delivery order.
+Private individuals do not, and have never, needed to be WOWGR registered in order to own a cask with a delivery order.

 “All owners of duty-suspended excise goods must obtain approval and registration, unless […] the owner of the excise goods is not a revenue trader”.